-- 6.1 Objective 2 is to enhance the quality of our green spaces and landscaping. - 6.2 Information in the following paragraphs 6.3-6.5 is based on the Neighbourhood Plan survey which took place in the early period of consultation. - 6.3 Residents wish to make the most of the town's open spaces; encourage respect in the use of the town's spaces and facilities; and ensure they are accessible and welcoming. - 6.4 Residents placed a high importance on all types of open spaces in the survey.
+- 6.1 Objective 2 is to enhance the quality of our green spaces and landscaping. - 6.2 Information in the following paragraphs 6.3-6.5 is based on the Neighbourhood Plan survey which took place in the early period of consultation.
+The results reflect a general recognition of the health and well-being benefits of green open spaces. - 6.3 Residents wish to make the most of the town's open spaces; encourage respect in the use of the town's spaces and facilities; and ensure they are accessible and welcoming. - 6.4 Residents placed a high importance on all types of open spaces in the survey.
 Comments mentioned various natural uses like tree planting, a pond or woodlands.
 A few comments specifically mention facilities for pensioners and dog walkers.
 People said they generally like the existing open spaces as they are, with the focus being on their maintenance.
 This is supported by the fact that there were fewer positive responses to using spaces as a playing fields or play area, as this could perhaps disturb and destroy the existing space.
 Based on comments provided at the community engagement forums and in Q&As after presentations to community groups (Women's Institute and Co-op Women's Guild) Long Strops is clearly the most important green space in Kesgrave.